HOW DO YOU RE-BRAND AN APP TO ATTRACT NEW USERS, WHILE ALSO KEEPING EXISTING USERS CONNECTED? BUILD ON ITS EXISTING BRAND EQUITY.

 I worked with one of my talented video partners to produce this one minute promotional clip for Tapstack to be used on their website, Playstore listing, alongside their press release, and in various other locations.
 Our goal wasn't to create a tutorial, but rather to show all of the different kinds of moments worth sharing, and how easy the product was to enable this kind of moment sharing.

 Unlike Snapchat which allowed users to apply filters or do retakes, Tapstack was all about delivering up a real slice of life, fully unfiltered.
-To this end, I worked with one of my talented design partners to piece together the new visual identity for Tapstack, and we recommended going with handwritten headlines, wabi-sabi shapes, off-center letters, and imperfect grids, to reflect the authenticity and beautiful imperfection found in a person's real life.
+To this end, I worked with one of my talented design partners to piece together the new visual identity for Tapstack, and we recommended going with handwritten headlines, wabi-sabi shapes, off-center letters, and imperfect grids, to reflect the authenticity and beautiful imperfection found in the spontaneous nature of a person's real life.
 Not all of our recommendations were used, but the following are some of the ideas we delivered.

 TAP ANIMATION STYLE OPTIONS